 When baboon syndrome is a special rash that is caused by certain medications.
 The term disease is derived from the English word ‘baboon’ for baboon and illustrates the main symptom of the disease.
-Patients with Baboon syndrome develop characteristic redness in the area of the buttocks, which also affects the flexions of the joints and the genital area.
+According to abbreviationfinder.org, patients with Baboon syndrome develop characteristic redness in the area of the buttocks, which also affects the flexions of the joints and the genital area.

 What is Baboon Syndrome?